FlightControl-Master/MOOSE/README.md

 The goal of MOOSE is to allow mission designers to enhance their scripting with mission orchestration objects, which can be instantiated from defined classes within the framework.
 This will allow to write mission scripts with minimal code embedded.
 Of course, the richness of the framework will determine the richness of the misson scenarios.
 The MOOSE is a service that is produced while being consumed ... , it will evolve further as more classes are developed for the framework, and as more users are using it.
-MOOSE is meant to be a one-man show, it is meant to evolve within a growing community around the framework.
+MOOSE is not a one-man show, it is a collaborative effort and meant to evolve within a growing community around the framework.
 Within the community, key users will start supporting, documenting, explaining and even creating new classes for the framework.
 It is the ambition to grow this framework as a de-facto standard for mission designers to use.